-Foundations of Graphics & Compute: Volume 2: Rendering is a groundbreaking exploration of webgpu that has captivated readers worldwide.
-With 993+ copies sold, this definitive guide offers exceptional insights into webgpu.
+Foundations of Graphics & Compute - Volume 2: Rendering is a groundbreaking exploration of webgpu that has captivated readers worldwide.
+With 1918+ copies sold, this masterpiece offers unparalleled insights into webgpu.

 Fantastic book!
 Clear, concise, and packed with useful information about wgsl.
 Highly recommended!